monash-merc/mivp-anatomy/README.md

 # Starting Slicer
 ## Student mode

-1. Navigate to /home/projects/Monash027/mivp-anatomy/
+1.
-2.
-		$ ./launch_slicer_on_massive.sh or Double-click on launch_slicer_on_massive.sh (make it an icon on the deskop???)
+		$ /home/projects/Monash027/mivp-anatomy/launch_slicer_on_massive.sh  Double-click on launch_slicer_on_massive.sh (XXX: make it an icon on the deskop?)

 ### How to save data